Wisconsin Vote Reports

 Prohibiting Sex Mutilation Against Children

-AB465 Prohibiting Sex Mutilation Against Children (passed 22 to 10 on 10/17/2023).
-Prohibits “gender transition medical intervention” for individuals under 18 years of age.
+Prohibits "gender transition medical intervention" for individuals under 18 years of age.

 House Votes